gatblau/onix/prometheus/ses/readme.md

 where:

-a. **base-path**: is "alerts" by default by it can be changed by passing an environment variable.
+a. **base-path**: is "logs" by default by it can be changed by passing an environment variable.

 b. **partition**: is the Onix database partition where the status information will be stored.